kisom/binarm/README.txt

 	q		Quit.
 This should be the first command you enter. r start offset	Read (and print) a hex dump of offset bytes from the file starting at start.
+	s offset size	Scan for all instances of the size-sized fragment starting at offset.
 	w start		Start writing to the file at start.